DE / EN

 Zeitzeugin im Volucap © Filmuniversität Babelsberg KONRAD WOLF, Foto: Jakob Grasböck

-Holocaust survivors such as Inge Auerbacher, Leon Weintraub, Ruth Winkelmann, Kurt Hillmann and Charlotte Knobloch, all in their 80s and 90s, travelled to Babelsberg in 2021 to be interviewed.
-It was a completely new experience for them as well: being put in Volucap’s volumetric studio of a white dome with numerous cameras.
-They were interviewed by the documentary film director Christian Zipfel who supervised the project in an artistic and conceptual capacity on behalf of the Film University.
-He had only a limited recording time of about one hour to present the key aspects of their life stories.
-Unlike TV documentaries where the interviewees speak for several hours and an interview is edited from the footage, the testimonies here had to concentrate on the essentials.
+Holocaust witnesses such as Inge Auerbacher, Leon Weintraub, Ruth Winkelmann, Kurt Hillmann and Charlotte Knobloch, all in their 80s and 90s, traveled to Babelsberg in 2021 to be interviewed.
+They themselves had a completely new experience: placed in Volucap’s volumetric studio in a white dome, equipped with numerous cameras.
+Documentary film director Christian Zipfel, who artistically and conceptually supervised the project on behalf of the Film University, interviewed them.
+He had a limited recording time of around one hour to capture the essential aspects of their life stories.
+Unlike TV documentaries, where the interviewees talk for several hours and an interview is edited from the material, here the life stories had to concentrate on the essentials.

-This was due to the enormous amount of data that the volumetric recordings require.
-In an interview, Sven Bliedung von der Heide, CEO of Volucap, explains that “the resolution of our studio is a world leader, we can capture with 3,000 megapixels.
+This was due to the enormous amounts of data required for the volumetric recordings.
+Sven Bliedung von der Heide, CEO of Volucap, explains in an interview: “The resolution of our studio is world-leading, we can record at 3,000 megapixels.
 That’s an immense amount of data.
-Storing and processing about five minutes of material is comparable to the amount of data for all the books existing in the world.
-This data doesn’t just want to be stored, it also wants to be processed.”
-This was also a challenge for the Volucap team who have used their volumetric capture equipment predominantly to provide sequences lasting a few minutes for films, video clips or games.
+Storing and processing around five minutes of material is comparable to the amount of data in all the books in the world.
+This data not only needs to be stored, but also processed.”
+This is also a challenge for the Volucap team, whose volumetric systems tend to contribute sequences of several minutes for films, video clips or games.

 The Film University team also developed the corresponding VR application.
-In order to do justice to the content of the interviews and, at the same time, be able to make important excerpts available, they organised a workshop where 9th grade pupils from Potsdam’s Voltaireschule rated the interview transcripts and selected the sections that they considered to be the most emotional, exciting and important.
-Young people are one of the most important target groups for the project.
-“It was fascinating to see how media savvy the pupils were and how they gave thought to ways of dealing with the technical possibilities and the subject’s complexity,” Dr Katalin Krasznahorkai notes.
+In order to do justice to the interview content and at the same time be able to offer important excerpts, pupils from the 9th grade of the Voltaireschule in Potsdam were asked to evaluate transcripts of the interviews in a workshop and select the most emotional, exciting and important parts for them.
+Young people are one of the project’s most important target groups.
+“It was very exciting to see how media-sensitive the students were and how thoughtfully they dealt with the technical possibilities and the complexity of the topic,” reports Dr. Katalin Krasznahorkai.

-They are used to a different kind of media consumption thanks to video games and the omnipresence of smartphones.
-“We know the witnesses from previous appearances on two-dimensional television.
-A representation that seems old-fashioned in this day and age.
-There is much more interaction possible with VR glasses.
-You then have the feeling that the person is standing in front of you,” Bliedung von der Heide from Volucap adds.
-However, it was important for all involved that the technology did not distract from the Holocaust survivors’ testimonies.
-“Communicating the subject matter is the most important thing – rather than wanting to have as immersive a media experience as possible,” director Christian Zipfel confirms.
+Thanks to video games and the omnipresence of smartphones, they are used to different media consumption.
+“We still know the contemporary witnesses from two-dimensional television.
+A presentation that seems old-fashioned in this day and age.
+With VR glasses, there is much more interaction.
+You have the feeling that the person is standing in front of you,” adds Bliedung von der Heide from Volucap.
+However, it was important to everyone involved that the technology did not distract from the stories of the Holocaust survivors.
+“Communicating the topic is the most important task – not the claim to be as immersive as possible in the media,” confirms director Christian Zipfel.

-In the exhibition, the visitors use VR glasses to enter the digital space where ten questions will be floating in front of them.
-They can then follow topics in chronological order beginning with the November pogroms and continuing through to contemporary right-wing tendencies, including the AFD.
-Individual questions can be selected by eye-tracking control.
-In a next step, the interface disappears and one is confronted by a lifelike scan of one of the five Holocaust witnesses who gives a pre-recorded subjective answer.
-In the application, the exhibition visitor meets the witnesses on several occasions in response to different questions – this is also important as a way of establishing a certain bond with the protagonists and thus not consuming an unmanageable number of interview parts, according to director Zipfel.
+In the exhibition, visitors use VR glasses to enter the digital space in which ten questions float before their eyes.
+In chronological order, they range from the November pogroms to an outlook on right-wing tendencies today, including the AFD.
+Individual questions can be selected by eye control.
+In the next step, the interface disappears and you are confronted with a lifelike scan of one of the five Holocaust witnesses, who gives a pre-recorded subjective answer.
+In the application, you meet the people several times in response to different questions – this is also important in order to build up a certain bond with the people portrayed and not to consume an unmanageable number of interview parts, says director Zipfel.

-An extensive archive of historical eyewitness accounts has thus been created alongside the current exhibition which will be launched on 29 August in the House of Brandenburg-Prussian History in Potsdam.
-“How will schoolchildren, students, multipliers or just passing visitors react to this opportunity to engage with historical witnesses and their stories by using VR glasses?” is one of the questions we will be posing as we accompany the project over the coming months, Dr Katalin Krasznahorkai says.
-The Film University will be overseeing the project’s scientific evaluation on behalf of the BGK and examining how the culture of memory is changing in the way it is communicated and how the experiences of contemporary witnesses can be kept alive for later generations.
+In addition to the current exhibition, which opens on August 29 at the House of Brandenburg-Prussian History in Potsdam, an extensive archive of contemporary witnesses has been created.
+“How do pupils, students, multipliers or even just passing visitors react to this opportunity to engage with contemporary witnesses and their stories in VR glasses?” is one of the questions we will be asking over the coming months, says Dr. Katalin Krasznahorkai.
+On behalf of the BGK, the Film University is supporting the scientific evaluation of the project and how the culture of remembrance is changing in the way it is communicated and how the experiences of contemporary witnesses can be kept alive for future generations.

-Image Credit: Eyewitness in Volucap © Film University Babelsberg KONRAD WOLF, Photograph: Jakob Grasböck
+Image Credit: Contemporary witness in the Volucap © Filmuniversität Babelsberg KONRAD WOLF, Photo: Jakob Grasböck